JaKooLit/NixOS-Hyprland/README.md

 ### 👋 👋 👋 Requirements
 - You must be running on NixOS.
 - Minimum space required is 40gb.
 60gb is recommended as NixOS is a space-hungry distro
 - Must have installed NIXOS using GPT & UEFI.
+Systemd-boot is configured as the default bootloader

+> [!TIP]
-Systemd-boot is configured as the default bootloader, for GRUB users, you need to edit `hosts/default/config.nix` before installing
+> if you use GRUB as bootloader you need to edit `hosts/default/config.nix` before install and `flake.nix` for additional grub themes
-- Manually edit your host specific files.
-The host is the specific computer you're installing onto.

 #### 🖥️ Multi Host & User Configuration